 Post Malone is an Enneagram Type 9

 Enneagram Type 9s are called "The Peacemakers" because no type is more devoted to creating internal and external harmony.
-They're accepting, trusting, and stable, often creative and supportive, but can also be too willing to go along with others to keep the peace.
+They're easy to be around: accepting, steady, and supportive.
+The downside is self-forgetting.
+When a Nine keeps the peace long enough, they can lose track of what they actually want.

 The Nine's Core Fear and Desire: